 I’m taking a lot of flights in February.
 In an ideal world, I’d have planned a slower-paced trip to the Philippines with plenty of time to get around the islands in different ways.
 However, with annual leave honing me into a two week slot, we’re doing a whopping nine flights (including five internal routes) to see as much of the country as possible.
 And that makes me a little stressed about my impact on the environment, especially when I class myself as a sustainable travel blogger.

-Based on a calculation I made using ClimateCare, my friend and I will be travelling 16,863 miles by air, emitting around 7.5 tonnes of carbon on this trip.
+Based on a calculation I made using ClimateCare, I’ll be travelling 16,852 miles by air so you’ll probably agree that the impact of this needs offsetting in some way!
 There are many websites where you can put money into carbon offset projects so over the next month, I’ll be doing more research to find a reputable-looking fund so check back to find which one I’ve picked if you’re interested in doing the same!

 In an ideal world, there would be more sustainable ways to travel but if you fly frequently, investing some money into a carbon offset scheme can help to balance your impact on the environment by supporting sustainable projects.
 Some airlines offer the option to offset your carbon by ticking a box to add a few extra pounds when booking so this is something I’ll be keeping my eyes open for when choosing an airline in future.